Skip to main content

 Individuals seeking to enter into an entry-level medical billing and coding position, or seeking to be nationally certified in medical billing and coding.

-The three potential certifications listed below are for reference purposes only and are not included in the course fee.
-The instructor can provide feedback on which certification is best for a student to pursue.
+The potential certifications listed below are for reference purposes only and are not included in the course fee.
+The instructor can provide feedback on which certification is best for a program participant to pursue.

 Certified Professional Coder (CPC; CPC-H)